marina-gal/google-trends-tesla-bitcoin-unemployment/README.md

 <img width="248" height="90" alt="image" src="https://github.com/user-attachments/assets/fbad2e39-c4ac-4cc3-ae6f-b180a2f64600" />

 This project is part of the **"100 Days of Python" course by Angela Yu (Udemy)** and was expanded to showcase practical **data analysis skills in Python**.
 The analysis explores how public interest (Google Trends) relates to real-world indicators:
 - Tesla stock price (TSLA)
 - Bitcoin daily price (BTC)
 - Bitcoin trend search
 - U.S. unemployment rate

+The analysis is implemented in Python using a **Jupyter Notebook**, with a focus on time series handling, data cleaning, resampling, and visual exploration.
+---

 The notebook includes the following main sections:
 ### 1. **Analyzing Google Trends**